Next Start

 • Smelling oil inside the car: Smelling oil inside your car is a sign that you may have an oil leak.
 If you ever smell exhaust fumes or gas, your vehicle may be overheating.
 In either case, you’ll want to take your car in for a maintenance check as soon as possible.

-• High mileage: As stated previously, most vehicles require an oil change every 3-5,000 miles, or roughly every 3-6 months.
+• High mileage: As stated previously, most vehicles require an oil change every 3,000 to 5,000 miles, or roughly every three to six months.
 If you put a lot of miles on your car one month, you may want to take your car in for an oil change a bit sooner to avoid any issues.
 This is especially the case if you have an older vehicle.

 • Dark-colored oil: Clean oil is translucent with an amber hue.
 Over time, it will turn to a darker color due to collected contaminants and deposits.
 If you’re checking your oil and notice that it’s turning a dark color, this is a key sign it may be time for an oil change.